• Skip to main content

 Can I omit the nutritional yeast?

-No. Cashews are a main ingredients in this recipe and cannot be swapped for any nut-free ingredients (I don't think seeds would work well here).
-If looking for a creamy and nut-free pasta sauce, then check out this cauliflower Alfredo sauce.
+Cashews are the main ingredients in this recipe and cannot be swapped for any nut-free ingredients (I don't think seeds would work well here).
+If looking for a creamy and nut-free pasta sauce, then check out this cauliflower Alfredo sauce or this vegan mac and cheese without cashews!

 Can I freeze the leftovers?